 Julian Erkert is a research associate and doctoral student at the University of Basel.
 He graduated in dental medicine at the University of Basel and is currently studying medicine at the University of Bern to become an oral and maxillofacial surgeon.
 His main focus lies on segmentation and analysis of imaging datasets for evaluation of surgical procedures in oral and maxillofacial surgery.

-Manina Etter is a doctoral candidate in the lab of Prof. Gregor Hutter at the Department of Biomedicine, University of Basel, Switzerland.
-In the BRCCH NeuroCovid trial she leads the clinical part of the project, which is her doctoral research study.
-She is a medical student and intends to do a PhD in the field of immunotherapeutic treatments in neuro-oncology.
+Manina Etter is a doctoral candidate in Prof Gregor Hutter’s lab in the Department of Biomedicine at the University of Basel.
+In the BRCCH NeuroCovid trial, she leads the clinical part of the project, which is the subject of her doctoral research.
+She is a medical student and intends to complete a PhD in the field of immunotherapeutic treatments in neuro-oncology.

 Dr. Rick Farouni is a Bioinformatics Scientist in the Platt group at the Department of Biosystems Science and Engineering (D-BSSE) at ETH Zurich.
 He is an applied statistician and computational biologist with expertise in the statistical modeling and bioinformatics analysis of genomics, single-cell transcriptomics (e.g. scRNA-seq), and CRISPR genome editing data.
 His current research focus is on the statistical modeling of data generated by single-cell CRISPR screens and transcriptional recording by CRISPR spacer acquisition experiments (e.g. Record-seq).